apexatoll/aoc-cli/README.md

 aoc -a
 ```

-To specify which data to show from outside the day subdirectory you can use the command
+To specify which attempts to show from outside the day subdirectory you can use the command

 ```bash
 aoc -a -u $user_alias -Y $year -D $day -p $part